Opal Williams

 The fact that they left town together after Stephen vanished casts an even darker cloud of suspicion over them.

 Most family members that report someone missing usually stay at their home waiting for a phone call or for that person to show up.
+And in this case, the wife, Opal, had left the state.

-Not only had this left the house searching herself, but had left the state, not just one state away, but several states away.
+Not only this left the house searching herself, but had left the state, not just one state away, but several states away.

 It was a red flag to me and other guys in the office, but you know, sometimes people do things that are strange.
+That doesn't necessarily make them guilty.

 While investigators wait for Opal and Ricky to return, they pay a visit to Opal's two sons.

-Myself and another detective go to the school school to make sure they're going to school, make sure that they're there, make sure that they're doing okay.
+Myself and another detective go to the school to make sure they're going to school, make sure that they're there, make sure that they're doing okay.

 What starts as a simple welfare check is about to yield new evidence that will change the investigation.

+Coming up, a young boy's statement paints a disturbing picture.
 He hears the adults say, we need to go take care of business.

 And as the picture of what happened to Stephen Williams becomes clear, authorities race to catch a killer.
+We'll give him an opportunity to flee.

 I knew then that the clock was ticking.